It’s no secret that UCF is big. Students choose to study engineering and computer science here because of our clear-cut advantages:

 Orlando’s sunny climate means you can enjoy Florida’s abundance of recreational attractions (theme parks, lakes, crystal clear springs and beautiful beaches, to name a few) year-round.

-ACADEMIC EXCELLENCE: UCF has 280 National Merit Scholars, and 86 of them study engineering and computer science.
-Freshman have an SAT average of 1840 (critical reading, math and writing) and an average high school GPA of 3.8.
+ACADEMIC EXCELLENCE: UCF has 247 National Merit Scholars, and 89 of them study engineering and computer science.
+Freshman have an SAT average of 1,286 (critical reading, math, and writing) and an average high school GPA of 4.2.

-RENOWNED FACULTY: Learn from the best, such as Mubarak Shah, the sixth highest-cited author in computer vision research; Sudipta Seal, a nano-scientist and member of the National Academy of Inventors (he holds 38 patents), and Jian J. Liou, a prolific author (10 books) recently honored as the nation’s top educator in the field of electrostatic discharge.
+RENOWNED FACULTY: Learn from the best, such as Mubarak Shah, the sixth highest-cited author in computer vision research; Sudipta Seal, a nano-scientist and member of the National Academy of Inventors (he holds 38 patents); Mohammed Abdel-Aty, the deputy director for UCF’s Center for Advanced Transportation Systems Simulation and UCF Pegasus Professor.

 ACADEMIC SUPPORT: Nationally-acclaimed programs at UCF help students achieve success in the STEM disciplines.
 See the STEM programs at UCF to learn more.

 BIG OPPORTUNITIES: There is power in numbers.
 At UCF, we leverage our size to accomplish big things, such as winning major research grants that have wide societal impact.
 For example, UCF is the lead partner in a national, multi-partner effort funded by the U.S. Department of Energy to improve the nation’s energy “smart” grid.

 DIVERSITY: Students come from all 50 states and 153 countries.
 With more than 600 student organizations at UCF, there are many ways to connect with peers, build camaraderie and a sense of community.